mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 #### Galera Cluster Configuration for Read/Write Split router

 Galera monitor assigns Master and Slave roles to appropriate sync'ed Galera nodes.
-Using readwritesplit with Galera is seamless; only change needed to the configuration above is replacing the list of MySQL replication servers with list of Galera nodes.
+Using **readwritesplit** with Galera is seamless; the only change needed to the configuration above is replacing the list of MySQL replication servers with list of Galera nodes.
 With the same example as above:

-Simply configure a Split Service with galera nodes:
+Simply configure a RWSplit Service with Galera nodes:

 ```
 [RWSplit Service]